Patagonia R1 TechFace Hoody

 The Competition

-A final competitor to consider is our top-rated softshell this year, the Arc’teryx Gamma LT Hoody.
-Like the R1, the Gamma has a durable outer fabric, breathes reasonably well (although not as well as the R1), and has a roomy cut that allows for layering underneath but doesn’t sacrifice range of motion.
-You also get technical features like a helmet-compatible hood with a laminated brim, gusseted underarms, and a tall collar to help seal out the elements.
-The Gamma is pricey at $249 ($70 more than the R1 TechFace) and heavier than the Patagonia at 1 pound 3.2 ounces, but we consider it the better outer layer and a superior protector against wind and rain.
+A final competitor to consider is a true softshell: Arc’teryx's Gamma Lightweight Hoody.
+Like the R1 TechFace, the Gamma has a durable outer fabric, breathes reasonably well (although not as well as the R1), and has a roomy cut that allows for layering underneath but doesn’t sacrifice range of motion.
+You also get technical features like a helmet-compatible hood with a laminated brim, articulated patterning for excellent mobility, and a tall collar to help seal out the elements.
+The Gamma is pricey at $260, but it's impressively lightweight (11.5 oz.), and we consider it the better outer layer and a superior protector against wind and rain.
+For use as both a baselayer and light shell, however, the R1 is the more versatile piece.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!